 For others, the course will move too quickly for them to grasp key concepts.

 A much better solution is to use a digital adoption platform such as UserGuiding.
 This integrates with systems to train staff while they are using them.

-It works at the pace of the individual and has been shown to provide more effective information What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… than traditional approaches to training.
+It works at the pace of the individual and has been shown to provide more effective information retention than traditional approaches to training.
 It also reaches those staff who never seem to be able to make it to a single training session (you know the ones).

 Automated guides can also be used to bring new tools to the attention of staff as they become available, which can be extremely valuable when a company is undergoing a digital transformation and new tools are being introduced on a regular basis.